juanjo tugores - Fotolia

 As cellular standards develop, the mobile telephony technology that carriers choose to adopt does not matter to consumers as much as other factors.

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

 Users today are often surprised to find the 3G indicator lit on their otherwise 4G handsets, but 3G technologies remain important even as 4G buildouts continue.
 As is also the case with 2G, we expect that many 3G systems will remain in operation for quite some time.
-In some parts of the world, technological choice is very limited, with some operators stuck at 2G or 3G deployments (we're unaware of any analog systems still in operation).
+In some parts of the world, technological choice is very limited, with some operators stuck at 2G or 3G deployments -- we're unaware of any analog systems still in operation.
 In industrialized economies, carriers are rapidly evolving toward LTE and ultimately LTE-A.

 Users aren't alone, as carriers are also incentivized to upgrade their networks.
 The management features noted above, more formally known as operational support systems, improve carrier staff productivity.
 New base stations are far less expensive to purchase and operate than older models, and the advent of viable small-cell implementations further encourages carriers to upgrade.
 While the associated economics can be as complex as the underlying technologies, 4G is becoming common in industrialized economies.
-As handset turnover continues, carriers can phase out older technologies and re-allocate the spectrum used by these exclusively to 4G.
-We'll leave speculation regarding 5G to another day, but there's little doubt that backwards compatibility will play a major role.
+As handset turnover continues, carriers can phase out older technologies and reallocate the spectrum used by these exclusively to 4G.
+We'll leave speculation regarding 5G to another day, but there's little doubt that backward compatibility will play a major role.